 "This is a project the city has been hearing about for probably four or five years.
-At one time it was a dream, and now actually before us is a tangible application to build a real-live place and provide this community service," commission chair David Nagler said during the discussion Wednesday night at the Pleasanton Civic Center.
+At one time it was a dream, and now actually before us is a tangible application to build a real-live place and provide this community service," commission chair David Nagler said during the discussion Jan.
+24 at the Pleasanton Civic Center.

 Sunflower Hill leaders, consisting largely of parents and family members of children and adults with special needs, hope their first-ever Pleasanton project, coupled with a project approved in Livermore, will help address the need for more housing for people with special needs in the Tri-Valley.

 The nonprofit's concept has been endorsed by city officials, with the special-needs housing proposal serving as a key reason the City Council approved the 87-house neighborhood at Irby Ranch last year -- a development plan that included setting aside 1.64 acres for the future Sunflower Hill project.

 The main apartment building is two stories, U-shaped around an interior courtyard, with one studio unit, 22 one-bedroom units and eight two-bedroom units -- giving the complex 39 beds in all.
 An onsite SAHA property manager will live in one of the two-bedroom apartments, and the studio will be occupied by a Sunflower Hill staff member as needed to provide support at the complex.

 A 5,000-square-foot community center is proposed to sit across from the apartment building, complete with a multipurpose room, commercial kitchen, fitness room, craft room and administrative offices.
 The plans also call for a spa lounge area, bocce court, multi-use lawn, group outdoor seating and a convertible sport court.

 Planning commissioners said last week they were impressed by design changes made by Sunflower Hill's architects to enhance the building exteriors after some commissioners thought the early plans, presented during a project workshop in October, made the buildings appear too institutional for a neighborhood.